Updated: Category: Strategy

 - Don’t rush things on your first date.
 If you build a trusted relationship, opportunity will come.

-Being on the vendor side I once stated a very simple goal for my meeting with a CTO: after the meeting he should ask for the next meeting.
+When representing a vendor I stated a very simple goal for my meeting with a CTO: he should ask for the next meeting.
 And he did.
-And it was the start of a great relationship.
+And it was the start of a great relationship that’s still going.

-Naturally, none of these points are huge surprises.
-Nevertheless, it’s easy to get carried away and forget what your conversation partners are expecting.
-The upside is that if you roughly follow these guidelines, CTOs and chief architects will generally reward you with their most precious assets: time and trust.
+Although not every point might not be huge surprises, in unison they make an excellent checklist.
+I know how easy it is to get carried away in these conversations.
+I also do see blatant violations and the response is never positive.
+If you follow these guidelines, CTOs and chief architects will generally reward you with their most precious assets: time and trust.

 Thanks to Manlio Grillo, Michael Plöd, and Michele Danieli for providing input! (and, yes, I prefer to take input from people whose first names begin with M….)